Murtala Muhammed: In government

 On 29 July 1975, General Yakubu Gowon was overthrown while attending the 12th summit of the Organisation of African Unity (OAU) in Kampala, Uganda.
-Muhammed took power as the new Military Head of State.
-Brigadiers Obasanjo (later Lt.
-General) and Danjuma (later Lt.
-General) were appointed as Chief of Staff, Supreme HQ and Chief of Army Staff, respectively.
+Muhammed took power as the new military Head of State.
+Brigadiers Obasanjo and Danjuma (both later Lt.
+Generals) were appointed as Chief of Staff of the Supreme Military HQ and Chief of Army Staff, respectively.

 Charisma

 In the coup d'état that brought him to power he introduced the phrases "Fellow Nigerians" and "with immediate effect" to the national lexicon.
 In a short time, Murtala Muhammed's policies won him broad popular support, and his decisiveness elevated him to the status of a folk hero.

 However his highly popular, often televised "with immediate effect" style of governing, also gained some criticism amongst the countries top civil servants - some of which were Nigeria’s top intellectuals.
 His ad-hoc Presidential proclamations left his civil service often unprepared, lacking details or even funding to implement his ideas, and his administration led to the dismissal of thousands of civil servants.
 Over 10,000 civil servants, government employees were dismissed without benefits; reasons stated were age, health, incompetence, or malpractice.
-The removal of such a large amount of public officials affected the public service, the judiciary, the police and armed forces, the diplomatic service, public corporations, and university officials.
+The removal of such a large number of public officials affected the public service, the judiciary, the police and armed forces, the diplomatic service, public corporations, and university officials.
 Quite a few officials were tried on corruption charges, and an ex-military state governor was executed for gross office misconduct.

 National federalism

 Muhammed took federal control of the country's two largest newspapers – Daily Times and New Nigerian; all media in Nigeria was now under federal control.
 He also took federal control of the remaining state-run universities.
 On February 3, 1976, the Military Government of Murtala Muhammed created new states and renamed others, the states he created include: Bauchi, Benue, Borno, Imo, Niger, Ogun, and Ondo.
 This brought the total number of states in Nigeria to nineteen in 1976.

 As head of state, Muhammed put in place plans to build a new Federal Capital Territory due to Lagos being overcrowded.
 He set up a panel headed by Justice Akinola Aguda, which chose the Abuja area as the new capital ahead of other proposed locations.
-On 3 February 1976, Muhammed announced that the Federal Capital would in the future move to a federal territory location of about 8,000 square kilometres in the central part of the country.

-Towards the end of 1975, the administration implemented a mass purge in the Nigerian civil service.
+On 3 February 1976, Muhammed announced that the federal capital would in the future move to a federal territory location of about 8,000 square kilometres in the central part of the country.Towards the end of 1975, the administration implemented a mass purge in the Nigerian civil service.
 The civil service was viewed as undisciplined and lacking a sense of purpose.
 A retrenchment exercise was implemented as part of a strategy to refocus the service.
 However, because of the drastic nature of the purge, allegations that malice and revenge was used by heads of department in recommending people for retrenchment surfaced, and little was done to scrutinize the details and reasons staff were disengaged.